GetStream/swift-activity-feed/README.md

 The official iOS and Swift integration library for Stream, a web service for building scalable newsfeeds and activity streams.

+## :warning: No longer actively maintained by Stream

+A Feeds integration includes a combination of server-side and client-side code and the interface can vary widely which is why we are no longer focussing on supporting this SDK.
+If you are starting from scratch we recommend you only use the server-side SDKs.

+This is by no means a reflection of our commitment to maintaining and improving the Feeds API which will always be a product that we support.

+We continue to welcome pull requests from community members in case you want to improve this SDK.

 ## TL;DR built-in components for social networks and regular apps

 - Flat feeds